 the metal, so the cheaper you bought them for originally, the higher return on investment you make.

-complicated as it’s important to get the very best value for your money to maximum return on
+less complicated as it’s important to get the very best value for your money to maximise return on

 investment.
 It would be best to buy the largest unit sizes you can so 500g gold bars, 1 kilo gold